 Capitalism has created the climate emergency.
 Private companies’ profit-making and capital accumulation occur regardless of the needs of society and nature.
 It is a system of social, economic and ecological irrationality.

 Capitalism will not resolve the climate crisis because it cannot.
 This is why, despite decades of warnings, the fossil fuel giants still dominate: they decide what Australia exports and our energy system.
 Corporations decide what price to put on our natural resources, such as water.

 Capitalism, in which global inequality is the norm, also avoids real democracy.
-This is why, to overcome climate change, we have to transform society into one based on democracy and economic equality.
-Central to this is expanding Aboriginal land rights, poverty reduction, refugee rights, gender equality and workers’ rights.
+This is why, to overcome the climate crisis we have to transform society.
+We must affirm Aboriginal sovereignty, reduce poverty and expand refugee rights, and ensure gender equality and workers’ rights.

-Bringing greenhouse gas emissions under control will require fundamental changes and concerted efforts at every level — international, national and local.
+The emission cuts we need will require fundamental social and economic change at every level — international, national and local.

-Carbon trading schemes in general are not a solution.
-These schemes are riddled with loopholes and are a dangerous distraction from genuine measures.
-They are designed to allow some polluters to delay emissions cuts, when we need all emissions to be cut as fast as possible.
+Carbon trading schemes are riddled with loopholes and are dangerous distractions from genuine measures to cut emissions.
+They are designed to allow polluters to delay implementing emission cuts.

 Australia has the economic power to change quickly: it could abandon fossil fuels.

 We can develop a renewable energy industry and other appropriate technologies.
 Through sun, wind and hydro we can provide our energy readily.
 We can also provide these technologies to other countries as repayment for Australia’s climate debt.